-Water pollution from the textile is a huge problem across cloth-manufacturing countries, most of which are found in Asia owing to its huge amount of cheap labor.
-The human factor is a huge determinator of the impact of dyeing industry on the environment.
+Water pollution from textiles is a huge problem across cloth-manufacturing countries, most of which are found in Asia owing to its huge amount of cheap labor.
+The human factor is a huge determinator of the impact of the dyeing industry on the environment.

 When environmentalist Ma founded the Beijing-based Institute of Public and Environmental Affairs (IPE) over a decade ago, many rivers and lakes in China, which is the world’s largest clothes manufacturer, were so polluted that they were dead.

 Since 2006, his NGO has constructed pollution databases to analyze companies’ environmental performance, tested water sources, and color-coded rivers and lakes according to their pollution levels.

 Workers and people living close to factories often bear the brunt of this pollution.